Conformal form-invariant parametrization of scalar-tensor gravity theories: A critical analysis: Passive conformal transformations and the form-invariant parametrization

-Hence, it is verified that the coupling function \eqref{phys-w} is not transformed: $\hat{\cal W}={\cal W}.$ This completes the demonstration that the formalism proposed in \cite{flanagan_cqg_2004} can be written in a form-invariant way in the space of fields.
+Hence, it is verified that $\hat{\cal W}={\cal W}$.
+That is, the coupling function \eqref{phys-w} is not transformed.
+This completes the demonstration that the formalism proposed in \cite{flanagan_cqg_2004} can be written in a form-invariant way \eqref{phys-flan-lag} in the configuration space and that the CTs amount to the identity transformation of \eqref{phys-flan-lag}.

-Because neither the metric $g_{\mu\nu}$ nor the scalar field $\phi$, nor the functions $\alpha=\alpha(\phi)$ and $A=A(\phi)$ are conformal invariants, according to the PACT, these do not have independent physical meaning.
-Only their combinations \eqref{phys-g-vphi} are physical invariants.
-Notice that transformations \eqref{conf-t} and \eqref{flan-t} involve the auxiliary fields $g_{\mu\nu}$ and $\phi$, instead of the conformal invariants $\mathfrak{g}_{\mu\nu}$ and $\vphi$.
-Hence, conformal invariance is not a Noether symmetry of the theory \eqref{phys-flan-lag}, which is fully equivalent to \eqref{flan-lag}.
-In other words: conformal symmetry can only be a spurious or fictitious symmetry of STG theory \eqref{phys-flan-lag}.

-Another way of explaining the above result is by noting that, under the conformal transformation $g_{\mu\nu}\rightarrow\Omega^2g_{\mu\nu}$, the physically meaningful quantities in \eqref{phys-flan-lag} are not transformed: